-Family, friends, and blessings are top of mind during Thanksgiving.
+Family, friends, and blessings can be top of mind after everything we’ve been through the past year.
 To express our gratitude, we’d like to share a few stories of how the lives of children and their families change when they receive animals through the World Vision Gift Catalog.
-We hope these tales will warm your holiday.
+We hope these tales will warm your heart.

 Goats nourish Rosemary’s dreams